How to prevent temper tantrums

 Pretty tiring, huh?

-For a child, they have to get up, perhaps be separated from their parent, navigate the complex waters of nursery or school, fall over in the playground, eat a lunch they don't really like and then get home to tired, stressed-out parents.
+For a child, they have to get up, separated from their parent, navigate the complex waters of nursery or school, fall over in the playground, eat a lunch they don't really like and then get home to tired, stressed-out parents.

 And when a child’s cup gets too low?